MarketSquare/robotframework-selfhealing-agents/README.md

 A robotframework library that **repairs failing Robot Framework tests automatically** using **Large Language Models (LLMs)**.
 It currently heals broken locators, with upcoming releases expanding to additional common failure modes.

+**Note:** This repository does not collect or store any user data.
+However, when using LLMs, data privacy cannot be fully guaranteed by this repository alone.
+If you are working with sensitive information, ensure you use a trusted provider and/or connect to a secure endpoint that enforces data privacy and prevents your data from being used for model training. \
+The repository is designed to be flexible, allowing you to integrate different providers and/or add custom endpoints as needed.

 ---

 ## ✨ Features